 Monday, Canada’s election produced an odd result.
 A Conservative majority with (for the first time ever) the NDP as official Opposition.
 The Liberals and the Bloc were pretty much wiped off the political map.
 Gilles Duceppe said his goodbyes to his party Monday evening, Michael Ignatieff waited until Tuesday morning.
 The Hat talked him into it.

 And coming up on Saturday, hats will be big in Louisville.
 It’s the 137th running of the Kentucky Derby.
-Having done my bit at photoshopping The Hat, I’m definitely rooting for Brilliant Speed who kindly loaned me his head.
+Having tried my hand at photoshopping The Hat, I’m definitely rooting for Brilliant Speed.
+He very kindly loaned me his head.
+It looks quite nice on him.
+But it would make for serious wind resistance.

 The Hat on Princess Beatrice is an AP photo from Friday’s wedding.
 The Hat on Michael Ignatieff was done by Jim Stewart.
 The others of The Hat are from Facebook.
 The photo of Patrick Chan is by AP and the boardroom photo of Team ASAP is from buddytv.